akamariadis/signals-and-systems-matlab-project/README.md

-This repository contains the MATLAB project developed for the course "Signals and Systems", taken during the third semester at the School of Electrical and Computer Engineering of the National Technical University of Athens.
+This repository contains the MATLAB script developed for the project of the course "Signals and Systems", taken during the third semester at the School of Electrical and Computer Engineering of the National Technical University of Athens.